rohanchanani/raspberry-pi-gpu/lab/README.md

 For this one, all the code is in mandelbrot.qasm - fill in the TODOs to complete the kernel.

 Checkoff:
-When you do bash run.sh for with 2-mandelbrot.c in your progs, you should get an output.pgm file on your pi SD card.
-When it opens on your computer, it should be the Mandelbrot fractal at the resolution you defined (probably don't go bigger than 1024 for the resolution),
+When you do bash run.sh with 2-mandelbrot.c in your progs, you should get an output.pgm file on your pi SD card.
+When you open it on your computer, you should see the Mandelbrot fractal at the resolution you defined (probably don't go bigger than 1024 for the resolution).
+With larger resolutions, you may want to comment out the CPU example because it takes so long (not a problem with the GPU :)).

 ## Useful Links